-^{} PSU firmware will be extracted from the backup file, but will not be applied as it can interrupt the restore process.
+\\ PSU firmware will be extracted from the backup file, but will not be applied as it can interrupt the restore process.

-- · The server has a valid Service Tag (seven characters). - vFlash SD card is installed, initialized, and enabled. - vFlash SD card has a minimum free space of 384 MB.
+- A software license for PowerEdge servers is installed on the server.
+For more information about managing licenses using the iDRAC web interface, go to Overview > Server > Licenses, and see the iDRAC Online Help. - · The server has a valid Service Tag (seven characters). - · vFlash SD card is installed, initialized, and enabled. - · vFlash SD card has a minimum free space of 384 MB.